-In this paper, we present several new parallel algorithms for the computation of temporal aggregates on a shared-nothing architecture [11].
-Specifically, we focus on the Aggregation Tree algorithm [9] and propose several approaches to parallelize that algorithm.
-The performance of the parallel algorithms relative to various data set and operational characteristics is our main interest.
+In this paper, we present several new parallel algorithms for the computation of temporal aggregates on a sharednothing architecture [8].
+Specifically, we focus on the Aggregation Tree algorithm [7] and propose several approaches to parallelize it.
+The performance of the parallel algorithms relative to various data set and operational characteristics is of our main interest.

 The rest of this paper is organized as follows.
 Section 2 gives a review of related work and presents the sequential algorithm on which we base our parallel algorithms.
-Our proposed algorithms on computing parallel temporal aggregates are then described.
+Our proposed algorithms on computing parallel temporal aggregates are then described in Section 3.
 Section 4 presents empirical results obtained from the experiments performed on a shared-nothing Pentium cluster.
-Finally, section 5 concludes the paper and gives an outlook to future work.
+Finally, Section 5 concludes the paper and gives an outlook to future work.

-2 Background and Related Work
+2. Background and Related Work